Your semester at WU from start to finish

 Students need to make sure to come to WU's International Office in due time to have all the documents required by their home university signed.
 For Erasmus+ students: If your course selection changes during the semester, make sure to fill out the “During the Mobility” section of your Learning Agreement and have it signed by our coordinators during consultation hours.

 ÖH - Austrian Students' Union

 ÖH (Österreichische Hochschüler*innenschaft) is the Austrian National Students‘ Union.
 Its members act as political representatives and the union provides various services for students, including a variety of student discounts.
 In Austria, each university has its own students’ union representing its students’ interests.

 Once you have paid the Students' Union dues of around €20 at your enrollment, you automatically become a member.
 The union membership includes accident insurance coverage for your way to and from university (see here for more). ÖH WU also organizes social events and activities as well as trips in Austria and abroad.

 If you want to try and find an internship during the holidays before or after your exchange stay, please make sure to carefully research the labor market regulations that apply to you.
 We have compiled some information on this for you on our Internship page

 There are a couple of things to take care of before you leave Vienna to ensure a smooth departure:

 Students need to make sure to come by WU's International Office in due time to have all the documents required by their home university signed.

 For Erasmus+ students: Make sure you have all the signatures you need on your Learning Agreement, as well as on your Confirmation of Stay/Certificate of Departure.
-It is very important that you drop by during our consultation hours in in plenty of time, since we may not be able to sign your documents if your coordinator is not present.
+You need to come to your coordinator’s office with the printed document within a week before or after your last class or exam.